-You can give names to both the JVM and the server.
-Check this out.
+You can name both the JVM and the server.
+To learn more, click here.

 Security and Performance

-- Is there a way to redact variables when they are stored in a java hashmap?
+- Can I redact variables when they are stored in a Java hashmap?

-You can choose which variables to redact by using our PII redaction module (under settings-->security).
-To learn more make sure you check this out.
+You can choose which variables to redact by using our PII redaction module, under

 - I am scared to use this, looks like OverOps can see all my code, properties, etc…

-OverOps can’t see your code, we only access the part of the code that is relevant to the exceptions and errors.
-And regardless, nothing ever leaves your server without first being encrypted with your own private key.
-We have many users that are running OverOps on their production, and with very sensitive information (banks, health care apps, etc).
-We also offer full on-premises solutions for our enterprise users.
-You can learn more about our security protocols here.
+OverOps cannot see your code, we only access the part of the code that is relevant to the exceptions and errors.
+Regardless, nothing ever leaves your server without first being encrypted with your own private key.
+OverOps is running on production applications with highly sensitive information (banks, health care apps, etc).
+OverOps also offers a full on-premises solutions for enterprise users.
+To learn more about security protocols, click here.

-- On the exception I'm currently looking at, the number next to the target says 162 times, but the actual dropdown to select exception instances only has 49/49.
+- I'm looking at an exception in which the number next to the target says 162 times, but the actual dropdown to select exception instances only has 49/49.
 Why is that?

 The way OverOps keeps performance overhead so low, is that for each exception or error, we take snapshot of the code and state only for some of the occurrences of an event, sampling it, according to an algorithm.
 The event is captured when it first appears, but when it exceeds the 1 Million times in the first hour, OverOps reduces the snapshots to samples.